 - Nonproductive cough

-Influenza can make people of any age ill.
-Although most people, including children, are ill with influenza for less than a week, some have a much more serious illness and may need to be hospitalized.
+Influenza causes illness in people of all ages.
+Although most people, including children, have self-limited, uncomplicated illness lasting less than a week, some have more serious illness and may need to be hospitalized.
 Influenza may also lead to pneumonia or death.